 Oboe Reed Measurements

-Warning: this post got away from me and I wrote more than I intended, so if you just want to download the PDF with reed making measurements, just scroll to the bottom.
+Warning: this post got away from me and I wrote more than I intended, so if you just want to download the PDF with the oboe reed measurements and my reed scraping guide, just scroll to the bottom.

 Also, if you use a wider shaper tip, for example a Gilbert 1, you may make your reeds longer or possibly thicker in some areas.
 Remember, these measurements are not meant to be strict rules, but rather guidelines, and they are meant to be an approximation.
 If you see that the heart of your reeds is 0.45mm and you are happy with those reeds, then that’s great!
 But I would be very surprised if the heart was 0.30mm and the reed wasn’t flat.